tencentyun/intlcloud-documents/product/云智 AI 应用服务/腾讯云小钛/快速入门_intl.md

 >- See user guide for detailed setup instructions.

 ### Customer Service Mode
-The default customer service mode give higher priority to bot:
+The default customer service mode sets the bot as the first line of service:
  1. Robot receives customers
  2. Transfer to an agent
  3. Process messages